Jasmine Trinca

-Jasmine Trinca (/it/; born 24 April 1981) is an Italian actress.
+Jasmine Trinca (/it/; born 24 April 1981) is an Italian actress and film director.

 Life

 Trinca was born in Rome, Italy.
 She began her career in 2001, chosen by Nanni Moretti for his award-winning The Son's Room, receiving the Guglielmo Biraghi prize as Best New Talent of the Year.
 In 2004, she won a Nastro d'Argento for The Best of Youth (La meglio gioventù).
 Trinca worked again with Moretti in Il caimano (2006).

 In 2022, Trinca made her feature-length directorial debut with Marcel!, which premiered at the 75th Cannes Festival.

 Trinca was chosen to play Maria Montessori in a biopic of her life.
 The film, which also includes Leïla Bekhti, achieved distribution deals in 2024.

 In June 2024, Trinca was invited to become a member of the Academy of Motion Picture Arts and Sciences.